EtienneTurc/PacmanOnline/README.md

 ```

-Then, you access the graphic interface by opening your favorite browser and look for the url :
+Then, you access the graphic interface by opening your favorite browser (except outdated/trash ones such as IE) and look for the url :
 ```
 file:///your/absolute/path/to/folder/pacman/views/index.html
 ```